• Skip to Content

 Podiatrists, also known as doctors of podiatric medicine, diagnose and treat disorders, diseases, and injuries of the foot and lower leg to keep this part of the body working properly.
 Podiatrists may prescribe drugs, order physical therapy, set fractures and perform surgery as a routine part of their practice.
 Most podiatrists are in general practice; some specialize in surgery, orthopedics, primary care or public health.
 Podiatry school takes approximately four years of additional study and training after four years of college.
 At the end, students earn the Doctor of Podiatric Medicine (DPM) degree.

-Read our Pre-Podiatry Fact Sheet to learn more about classes, extracurricular activities, and majors related to our Pre-Podiatry program.
 Pre-Podiatry is not a major, and students must still choose a major.
 Since most of the prerequisites necessary for application to podiatry school are in the sciences, many students choose a science major, though it is not required.
+Biology or biochemistry are popular choices as a major to prepare for podiatry school.
 Our Pre-Podiatry advisor works with students to ensure they understand all of the milestones that must be met at UWM in order to be a competitive applicant to podiatry school.

 Requirements